Cysharp/UniTask/README.md

 It indicates when to run, you can check [PlayerLoopList.md](https://gist.github.com/neuecc/bc3a1cfd4d74501ad057e49efcd7bdae) to Unity's default playerloop and injected UniTask's custom loop.

-`PlayerLoopTiming.Update` is similar as `yield return null` in coroutine, but it is called before Update(Update and uGUI events(button.onClick, etc...) are called on `ScriptRunBehaviourUpdate`, yield return null is called on `ScriptRunDelayedDynamicFrameRate`).

-`PlayerLoopTiming.FixedUpdate` is similar as `WaitForFixedUpdate`, `PlayerLoopTiming.LastPostLateUpdate` is similar as `WaitForEndOfFrame` in coroutine.
+`PlayerLoopTiming.Update` is similar as `yield return null` in coroutine, but it is called before Update(Update and uGUI events(button.onClick, etc...) are called on `ScriptRunBehaviourUpdate`, yield return null is called on `ScriptRunDelayedDynamicFrameRate`). `PlayerLoopTiming.FixedUpdate` is similar as `WaitForFixedUpdate`, `PlayerLoopTiming.LastPostLateUpdate` is similar as `WaitForEndOfFrame` in coroutine.

 `yield return null` and `UniTask.Yield` is similar but different. `yield return null` always return next frame but `UniTask.Yield` return next called, that is, call `UniTask.Yield(PlayerLoopTiming.Update)` on `PreUpdate`, it returns same frame. `UniTask.NextFrame()` gurantees return next frame, this would be expected to behave exactly the same as `yield return null`.

+> UniTask.Yield(without CancellationToken) is a special type, returns `YieldAwaitable` and run on YieldRunner.
+It is most lightweight and faster.

 AsyncOperation is returned from native timing.
 For example, await `SceneManager.LoadSceneAsync` is returned from `EarlyUpdate.UpdatePreloading` and after called, loaded scene called from `EarlyUpdate.ScriptRunDelayedStartupFrame`.
 Also `await UnityWebRequest` is returned from `EarlyUpdate.ExecuteMainThreadJobs`.